burritoOverflow/burritooverflow.github.io/_posts/2021-04-11-IV-Channels.markdown

 ### Channels

-Seperate from the main chat is a `Channel` feature. `Channel` allow for a microblogging-style social media feed.
+Separate from the main chat is a `Channel` feature.
+The `Channel` feature allow for a microblogging-style social media feed.
-This simplified broadcast tool allows the `Channel` owner the opportunity to use the feature as a one-to-many tool for sharing `Post`s.
+This simplified broadcast tool allows the `Channel` owner the opportunity to use the feature as a one-to-many tool for sharing `Post`s with all users of the service.
 Non-admin users can 'like' or 'dislike' `Post`s shared in the channel.
 It provides a simple user interface displaying the owner's `Post`s and the number of 'like' and 'dislikes'.